 How long does sublingual THC take to work?

 Onset time varies from person to person, however you can assume it will take 15 - 30 minutes to feel the effect of sublingual THC.
 We recommend waiting up to an hour before taking more.

 No, sublinguals are not processed by the liver.
 In fact, this administration method bypasses the entire digestive system, which is why you’ll see a faster onset.

 Who Should Use Sublinguals?

 Sublinguals are designed to be easy to take with fast-acting results, and anyone who is looking for that type of cannabis experience should try them.
-If you’re wondering if they’re right for you, try visiting your local Verilife dispensary.
+If you’re wondering if they’re right for you, speak to the expert budtenders at your local dispensary.
 It can be a great way to work directly with a cannabis expert to find the perfect product for you.

 Recreational Cannabis is not available in all states.
 Cannabis is for medical use only and may only be used by certified patients in Maryland, New York, and Pennsylvania.
 State laws impact what dispensaries can and can’t sell to recreational customers and medical marijuana patients.
 Not every type of product, consumption method, dosage form, or potency mentioned on this blog will be permitted in all locations.